 MassDEP requires that oil filters must either be drained for at least 12 hours or be handled as hazardous waste.
 Using an oil filter crusher improves the efficient collection of waste oil by draining spent filter oil in a matter of seconds.
 When using an oil filter crusher, the remaining crushed filters no longer qualify as hazardous waste and can be recycled as scrap metal.
 Using an oil filter crusher can turn your previous hazardous waste costs and woes into an opportunity for recycling.

 Get the Oil Filter Crushers Fact Sheet

-Antifreeze (coolant) commonly contains ethylene glycol – an environmentally regulated chemical.
+Antifreeze commonly contains ethylene glycol – an environmentally regulated chemical.
 The safer alternative, propylene glycol, is not considered toxic but can become contaminated with other regulated substances such as cadmium and chromium during use in the vehicle.
-Your shop can save money by investing in technology to recover and reuse antifreeze onsite or by sending antifreeze off-site to be recycled.
-By doing so, you can avoid both costs associated of purchasing 100 percent virgin antifreeze as well as managing used antifreeze as hazardous waste.
+This fact sheet provides details on how to manage used antifreeze and recycling options that can reduce the frequency of waste pick-ups and costs associated with purchasing 100 percent virgin antifreeze.
 It is important to note that use of recycled antifreeze must conform to requirements of vehicle warranties.

 Refrigerant Recycling Systems